If you’ve got a question about making a claim, our FAQs are here to help you find the answer.

 I'm not in the UK and need urgent medical treatment

-Your plan covers treatment in the UK only.
+Your plan covers care in the UK only.
 Please contact your travel insurance provider.

-If you’ve selected travel insurance as part of your VitalityHealth plan, this is indicated on your certificate and plan documentation, which you’ll find in Notifications in Member Zone.
-You can contact our assistance partner on 0044 345 278 5605.
+If you’ve selected travel insurance as part of your VitalityHealth plan, this is indicated on your certificate and plan documentation, which you’ll find in My Messages in Member Zone.

 I’ve been admitted to an NHS hospital and want to transfer to a private hospital or the private patient unit